 Yet another World Cup for Australia

 A fifth World Cup title for Australia, made sweeter because they won it at home, in front of a 93,000-strong MCG crowd.
 New Zealand faltered in their first ever appearance in a World Cup final (they had made the semi-finals six times before).
-They and Australia were arguably the two strongest teams in the tournament, but the game lacked a competitive edge from the beginning, when Mitchell Starc bowled the dangerous Brendon McCullum for a duck.
+They and Australia were arguably the two strongest teams in the tournament, but the final lacked a competitive edge from the beginning, when Mitchell Starc bowled the dangerous Brendon McCullum for a duck.
 Save for Grant Elliott, who scored 83, the remaining batsmen succumbed to the stranglehold of Australia's left-arm seamers (Mitchell Johnson and Starc took two apiece).
 The modest 183 was easily chased down in 33.1 overs with contributions from David Warner, Steven Smith and Michael Clarke, who was playing his final ODI.

 When England began their chase of 194 with only 15 overs left on the fourth evening in Trinidad, the worst-case scenario was that they might perhaps be three down at the close.
 Some chance.
 In those 15 overs all hell broke loose as Curtly Ambrose, fuelled by a frenzied crowd, ripped into them.
 The Wisden Almanack said he came "rampaging in as if on springs".
 Having seen off Mike Atherton, Robin Smith, Alec Stewart, Graeme Hick and Jack Russell, Ambrose applied the coup de grace with the last ball of the day, bringing the house down by sending a wide-eyed Graham Thorpe's off stump flying.
 Geoff Boycott said it was the most exciting passage of play he'd ever witnessed.
 England closed on 40 for 8, and limped past their lowest-ever Test score - 45 - by just one run the next morning.